1916 Auckland Rugby League season: Top point and try scorers

 The following point scoring lists include both Senior Championship matches and the Roope Rooster competition.
 Karl Ifwersen was the top point scorer for the third consecutive year with 56 points.
 He also topped the try scoring list with 8.
+Bill Davidson in his debut season for City scored 38 points.
+George Iles began the season with Grafton however was granted a transfer to the struggling Newton side along with his younger brother Arthur.